 In order to be recommended for a teaching license upon completion of their program, all students must finish all requirements of their student teaching.
 These requirements include full day, full time student teaching for a full semester as outlined in Wisconsin's Chapter PI34.
 On rare occasions when a teacher candidate is offered full time, permanent employment (not long term sub or temporary employment) student teaching may end up to one week early if the student has completed all regular assignments of their student teaching.
-This arrangement will only be allowed if the cooperating teacher, supervisor, dean of the College and school district administration (of both districts if moving to a new district) approve.
+This arrangement will only be allowed if the cooperating teacher, supervisor, school district administration (of both districts if moving to a new district) and Director of OCE approve.

-Withdrawal from Directed Teaching
+Withdrawal from Student Teaching